 By integrating blockchain technology into the existing ownership system, the user can simply store the document, with the associated signature and timestamp, and be able to retrieve from the blockchain anywhere anytime with its decentralized nature.
 The owner of the assets can then prove their owner ship by not only the signature, but also the private key tied to the public record that is created when the transaction is made.
 Thus, providing a secure and easily accessible way to store any types of digital goods or services, as well as contract, password and many more items that can be stored online.

-Currently one of the most popular applications of value registry is via a Non-Fungible Token (NFT, which includes any form of digital asset such as art, music, videos, ownerships that can be bought and sold online.
+Currently one of the most popular applications of value registry is via a Non-Fungible Token (NFT), which includes any form of digital asset such as art, music, videos, ownerships that can be bought and sold online.
 NFTs were first created in 2014 and have since gained a significant amount of popularity with the rising demand of online content.
 The market for NFTs was worth $15.7 billion USD in 2021 and expect to reach $122 billion USD by 2028.[4]

 Essentially, NFTs are similar to a collector’s item, but in digital form.
 Each NFT, meaning each digital assets are tied to a single user and they holds the private key for that asset to access detailed information.
 In addition, they can use blockchain’s mechanism to verify and transfer ownership easily.
 Creator can also store specific information in a NFT’s metadata, this could include signature, regulation policies, etc.